 1. Get a clear idea of the content you plan to shoot

-If you’re shopping for a camera to record content for your course, chances are you already have an idea or even a running list of the videos you need to shoot.
+If you’re camera shopping to film your online course, chances are you already have an idea or even a running list of the videos you need to shoot.
 If not, you should figure this out before clicking purchase.
 Simply put, you can’t decide on the perfect camera if you don’t have a clue as to the type of content you’re looking to produce.
-First, find a camera that fits your specific content goals.
+Camera shop for one that fits your specific content goals.

 Ask yourself questions like…